 What To Do: Replacing your old, noisy HVAC system is a great start, but correctly designing your new system is a must.
 An HVAC company that’s experienced in working with restaurants will include acoustical design in the plan.
 That means properly placing vents and registers, and even installing acoustical panels to absorb sound.

-Related article: 4 Reasons You Need HVAC Design for Your Air Conditioning Install
+Learn more: 4 Reasons You Need HVAC Design for Your Air Conditioning Install

 5. REFRIGERATION PROBLEMS

-Even if people are happy with the taste of your food, you might have underlying food storage issues that are causing people to be less than happy once they get home.
+Even if people are happy with your food, you might have underlying food storage issues that are causing people to be less than happy once they get home.
 If your refrigeration equipment is not reliably keeping food at safe temperatures, you could be making people sick.
 If that happens, negative reviews might be the least of your problems.

 What To Do: Refrigeration maintenance is a must to prevent negative reviews of your restaurant, or worse, a downgrade of your NYC health grade.
 Regularly inspecting, cleaning and tuning up your equipment keeps it working reliably and keeps your food safe.